 - Product Testing: This phase is devoted to the testing of the project against its functional and non-functional specifications.
 Functional specifications correspond to the product’s features and capabilities, while non- functional specifications refer to properties such as scalability, reliability, performance, extensibility and more.

 - Product Migration: As part of this phase, the product is migrated into its real-life operational environment.
-The migration process involves data migration, along with a host of software configuration tasks.
+The migration process involves Data Migration, along with a host of software configuration tasks.

 - Technical Support: Technical support is an essential phase of product engineering, since it guarantees its proper operation despite failures, mal-functions or other types of problems that might occur during its actual use.